MGM Grand Las Vegas: Hotel and casino

-The MGM contains 5,044 rooms; its hotel towers rise up to 30 stories, while the original western wing remains a 14-story structure.
+The MGM hotel towers rise up to 30 stories, while the original western wing remains a 14-story structure.
 The MGM originally opened with 5,005 rooms; by room count, this made it the largest hotel in the world, beating the Rossiya Hotel in Russia.
-It remains the largest single-building hotel in the U.S.
+It remains the largest single-building hotel in the U.S. The 2025 renovation combined some smaller rooms to create an additional 111 suites, for a total of 752, while reducing the overall room count to 4,762.

 Upon opening, the resort also included the world's largest casino, measuring 171500 sqft.
 It featured 3,500 slot machines and 165 table games.
 The casino floor was divided into four themed areas, including the Emerald City Casino, themed after the eponymous fictional locale in The Wizard of Oz.
 This area featured costumed performers and animatronics depicting characters from the film.
 The entry featured a seven-story dome with a ceiling that switched between day and night; and a 15-minute magic show known as The Wizard's Secret, which incorporated a hydraulic moving floor.
 Other themed gaming areas included the Hollywood Casino, featuring a Hollywood movie theme; the Monte Carlo Casino, focused on high rollers; and the Sports Casino, which included the property's sportsbook.